ktelep/docker-firefox/README.md

 You may wish to add a -v <localpath>:<containerpath> if you want to use Virtual Media or the like to mount ISOs for loading Operating Systems/etc. on servers.

+Or you can use docker-compose:

+1. Build and start

+    docker-compose up -d

+2. Connect to localhost:5900 with VNC

+A volume will be mounted `/data/iso:/data` where you can put any files you might need in the container